niekwit/pyseqtools/README.md

 > `git clone https://github.com/niekwit/pyseqtools.git`

-When running an analysis, `pyseqtools.py` will check whether all relevant dependencies are available, and if not, it will install them.
+When running an analysis, `pyseqtools.py` will first check whether the relevant dependencies are available in `$PATH`.
+If not, it will then look for it in any `$HOME` directories, and finally if it does not find them there it will install them.
 ## Usage:

 ```